rivamaevillar-hub/Riva-Portfolio/README.md

 | **QA Coaching Program** | QA Representative | Raised team service scores by 20% through coaching & monitoring. |
 | **Customer Service Excellence** | Customer Service | Achieved 95% client satisfaction rating. |

-> More projects can be added in the `projects` folder as separate Markdown files.

 ---